 Let’s say, a customer viewed a sleeping bag in an online shop a few times.
 But they never made a purchase.
 In this case, they receive a personally crafted message about the upcoming hike season.
 Such email or SMS doesn’t trigger negative emotions like when you receive blatant spam.
 On the contrary, it sounds like a thoughtful reminder to get ready for the season.
 And, obviously, to come back for the sleeping bag.

 Yet, content isn’t just verbal information.
 For example, Netflix plays with shows posters.
 Different customers see different posters for the same shows.
-It depends on their preferences and search history.
+It depends on their preferences and searches history.

 And how does Amazon drive 35% of its sales?
 They never miss a chance to offer customers a supplementary product.
 A simple recommendation feature brings them a third of the income.